HariSekhon/Dockerfiles/README.md

 ###### Base Images + Java / Scala:

 All builds use OpenJDK for dev / OpenJRE for run.
-See this for why not Oracle Java:
+See this article below for why it might be illegal to bundle Oracle Java (and why no Linux distributions do this either):

 https://www.javacodegeeks.com/2016/03/running-java-docker-youre-breaking-law.html